Arthur-Fialho/WCHL25-EducaChain/.github/instructions/general.instructions.md

 ## Project Context

-- This is an Internet Computer Protocol (ICP) project using Rust for canister development with PocketIC and Vitest for testing.
+- This is an Internet Computer Protocol (ICP) project using Motoko for canister development with PocketIC and Vitest for testing.
 - The frontend is built with Vite, React, and TypeScript, styled with Tailwind CSS v4.

 ## Frontend Stack